Bloomsday: In music

 Punk band Minutemen have a song on their 1984 Double Nickels on the Dime album entitled "June 16th", which is named after Bloomsday.

+The Sensual World/Flower of the Mountain is a song by English singer-songwriter Kate Bush using words taken from Molly Bloom's soliloquy from James Joyce's 1922 novel Ulysses.

 U2's 2009 song "Breathe" refers to events taking place on a fictitious 16 June.

 Dublin band Fontaines D.C.’s song “Bloomsday” from their 2022 album “Skinty Fia” also references the holiday.

+Native American alt-folk musician Samantha Crain released a single named after Bloomsday in 2021.